 So what happens once you’ve got that great new hire?
 Traditionally this would be the time to start the administrative nightmare of HR paperwork—a headache for all involved.
-But with automated employee onboarding, you can give new hires a great welcome to the company all while freeing up you HR department.
+But with automated employee onboarding, you can give new hires a great welcome to the company all while freeing up your HR department.

 Some great features to look for in this area are: sending a new hire packet before the first day, a customizable new hire checklist, electronic signing of documents including W2 forms, and assigning tasks to the appropriate department.
 Examples of the last would be assigning the task of creating a new email address to the IT department, or having HR schedule new hire training.

-These and other features of employee self-onboarding will really help the new hires get comfortable in their new environment, raising the chances for a successful integration into the company.
+These and other features of employee self-onboarding will really help the new hires get comfortable in their new environment, raising the chances for successful integration into the company.

 There are so many other areas of HR that have been streamlined by good HR software that I’ll have to save them for another post.
-But if you’re looking to get started with some HR software, all of the these features and many more are available in the free trial of Bamboo HR.
+But if you’re looking to get started with some HR software, all of these features and many more are available in the free trial of Bamboo HR.
 It’s probably the most inclusive HR software out there and has every useful feature you could think of.
-It would definitely make a great introduction to HR software as it is very easy to setup and use, has a well laid out and elegant UI, and will be the quickest way to automate all of your company’s operational HR tasks.
+It would definitely make a great introduction to HR software as it is very easy to set up and use, has a well laid out and elegant UI, and will be the quickest way to automate all of your company’s operational HR tasks.

 It’s aimed and medium to large business, though it could also be a good fit for startups that are expecting rapid growth.
 And Bamboo HR was actually named Editor’s Choice for all-inclusive HR management systems by PC Magazine.

 Still not convinced that making the move to strategic HR is right for your company?
-Check back soon for the part 2 where we’ll cover more areas that HR software can streamline, and just what strategic HR will look like in practice.
+Check back soon for part 2 where we’ll cover more areas that HR software can streamline, and just what strategic HR will look like in practice.